yauh/ansible-role-msmtp/README.md

 The variables that can be passed to this role and a brief description about them are as follows.

-Remember that you **must chance** these variables or else msmtp will not be able to send mails!
+Remember that you **must change** these variables or else msmtp will not be able to send mails!

 	mail:
 	  # smtp host to be used